rush-rs/rush/crates/rush-compiler-s390x/README.md

-# S390x Compiler Backend
+# IBM S/390x Compiler Backend

+> **Note:** This compiler backend was written by [@MikMuellerDev](https://mik-mueller.de) for an IBM mainframe course at Hasso Plattner Institute.

-A single-target rush compiler backend which generates [IBM S390x](https://en.wikipedia.org/wiki/IBM_System/390) assembly files without the need for heavy external dependencies.
+A single-target rush compiler backend which generates [IBM S/390X](https://en.wikipedia.org/wiki/IBM_System/390) assembly files without the need for heavy external dependencies.

 ## Prerequisites

-Since the compiler itself requires no external dependencies, only the S390X toolchain and additional software is to be installed.
+Since the compiler itself requires no external dependencies, only the S/390X toolchain and additional software is to be installed.
 Hence, program execution requires an assembler, a linker, and an emulator.

 ### Toolchain

-On NixOS, the following command is to be executed to obtain a shell with a cross compiler targeting S390X.
+On NixOS, the following command is to be executed to obtain a shell with a cross compiler targeting S/390X.

 ```bash
 nix-shell ./crossShell.nix